Who's behind greatwar.co.uk?

 David has over 25 years' professional experience as a software engineer.
 He is responsible for the development of the greatwar.co.uk and rembrella.co.uk websites.

-Rembrella Ltd. was founded by our family in 1998 with the launch of The Poppy Umbrella.
-The company is managed by Graham and Rona Parker and their daughter Joanna Legg.
-Rembrella's umbrella designs are eye-catching and help to raise funds for good causes.
+Rembrella Ltd. was founded by the Parker family in 1998 with the launch of The Poppy Umbrella.
+The company is managed by Graham and Rona Parker and daughter Joanna Legg.

 The Poppy Umbrella